-It’s been two decades since The Onion began mercilessly satirizing American culture, mass media, politics and current events with biting, frequently hilarious fake news.
+It’s been over two decades since The Onion began mercilessly satirizing American culture, mass media, politics and current events with biting, frequently hilarious fake news.
 And though they’ve never shied away from the irreverent and the absurd, the comedy writers have also used the medium to do what satire does best—expose deeper truths.

 While not every joke The Onion fires at the Church has been fair, it’d be a mistake to tune them out altogether.
-Here’s a look at five of the most poignant—and funny—pieces they’ve written about contemporary Christianity.
+Here’s a look at four of the most poignant—and funny—pieces they’ve written about contemporary Christianity.

 Written from the perspective of a mean-spirited, anti-Christian writer, the story comes across like an attack on Christian anti-intellectualism, but if you keep reading, you see The Onion is actually poking fun at the fictional writer, whose hatred of religion blinds him to the good many churches actually do in the world.

 Best line: “Sources confirmed today that the brainwashed morons at First Baptist Assembly of Christ, all of whom blindly accept whatever simplistic fairy tales are fed to them, volunteer each Wednesday night to provide meals to impoverished members of the community.”